skadio1990/ts-playwright-allure/README.md

 # ts-playwright-allure
-This project is a TypeScript-based automation framework using Playwright for browser and API automation and Allure for test reporting.
-It provides a scalable and maintainable structure for writing end-to-end tests with a focus on functional and non-functional testing.
+This project is a TypeScript-based automation framework using Playwright for browser and API automation.
+It provides a scalable and maintainable structure for Behavior-Driven Development (BDD) focusing on functional and non-functional software testing.
+The platform centralizes test planning, execution, and tracking, with a built-in reporting server for consolidated Allure reports.
+It smoothly integrates with Jenkins for CI/CD workflows.

 ## Pre-Requisits
 Make sure you have the following installed:
 - Node.js
 - npm
 - allure
-- prometheus (optional)
+- prometheus
-- grafana (optional)
+- grafana
-- jenkins (optional)
+- jenkins
+- cucumber
+- httpd
+- php
+- mysql
+- Testlink

 ## Installation
 To install the dependencies, run: